 5. How does one change a Limited Liability Partnership into a Limited Company?

 The procedure requires completing several legal and tax procedures, such as making necessary amendments to papers and registering as required.
-To successfully manage this procedure, it is recommended that you consult with legal and tax professionals.
+To successfully manage this procedure, you should consult with legal and tax professionals.

 6. Is there any way to avoid paying stamp duty?